simonknittel/discord-bot-api/README.md

 Thanks
 ---
 Thanks to everyone who reports me bugs, gives me feedback or tries to figure out the cause of an issues.
-Without them the Discord Bot API wouldn't be so stable.
+Without them the Discord Bot API wouldn't be so cool.

 License
 ---